 Still at our Minburi condo following an extensive tour of Thailand, I wanted some football further down the food chain after attending Port v Ratchaburi on Friday night to start the weekend in fine style.

 Ideally, I would find a non-league game and do some filming at it, covering the whole experience.
-In a perfect world, at a venue I hadn’t previously visited.
-When APD replied to my message and sent me a location of their ground, my mind was set.
+In a perfect world, it would be at a venue I hadn’t previously visited.
+When APD replied to my message and sent me the location of their ground, my mind was set.

 Setting off from home, I took a songthaew to Minburi Market, bought a selfie stick to help with my filming, found a nice location by the San Seap Canal, had a coffee and then caught the 526 bus towards the ground for the afternoon’s entertainment.